go-iiif/go-iiif/README.md

 ```
 	"enable": {
-	    "size": [ "max" ],
-	    "format": [ "jpg", "png", "tif", "gif" ],
 	    "rotation": [ "noAutoRotate" ]
 	}
 ```

 If the `noAutoRotate` feature is enabled this will act as a signal to the underlying image processing library to _not_ auto-rotate images according to the EXIF `Orientation` property (assuming it is present).

 This feature exists because both the `libvips` library and the `bimg` wrapper code enable auto-rotation by default but neither updates the EXIF `Orientation` property to reflect the change so every time the newly created image is read by a piece of software that supports auto-rotation (including this one) that image will be doubly-rotated (and then triply-rotated and so on...)

 If the `noAutoRotate` feature is enabled is can be triggered by setting the rotation element of your request URI to be `-1`, for example:

 ```
 https://example.com/example.jpg/{REGION}/{SIZE}/-1/{QUALITY}.{FORMAT}
 ```

-As of this writing the `noAutoRotate` feature does not work in combination with other rotation commands (for example `-1,180` or equivalent, meaning "do not auto-rotate but please still rotate 180 degrees") but it probably should.
+_As of this writing the `noAutoRotate` feature does not work in combination with other rotation commands (for example `-1,180` or equivalent, meaning "do not auto-rotate but please still rotate 180 degrees") but it probably should._

 ### Non-standard quality features